Diversity in Psychology Program

 2019 Diversity in Psychology Program Attendees

-While the Diversity in Psychology Program (DPP) is open to prospective applicants to University of Minnesota doctoral programs in psychology regardless of race, ethnicity, or national origin, it will center the experiences of individuals with backgrounds that have been historically underrepresented in the field of psychology.
+While the Diversity in Psychology Program (DPP) is open to all prospective applicants to University of Minnesota doctoral programs in psychology regardless of race, ethnicity, or national origin, it will center the experiences of individuals with backgrounds that have been historically underrepresented in the field of psychology.
 This includes, but is not limited to, individuals who identify as BIPOC, low income, disabled, 2SLGBTQIA+, first-generation college students, and military veterans.

 DPP provides a coordinated set of online resources, faculty mentorship opportunities, and interactive Zoom sessions that: